-Melbourne has a handful of small but picturesque waterfalls and here is where to find them, the best time of day and the best time of year to visit.
+Melbourne has a handful of small but picturesque waterfalls and here is where to find them, including the best time of day and the best time of year to visit.

 I have personally visited and photographed all of the waterfalls on this website.

 Above: Discover waterfalls like La La Falls on the eastern fringe of Melbourne on waterfallseasons.com

 Select Your Waterfall:

 Click or tap on each waterfall title or picture to find your next day trip, holiday destination, bushwalk, photo shoot or

 Catch a train or ride your bike along the Yarra bike trail from the city centre to the only waterfalls